Oita 大分 & Beppu 別府

 Things to see and do in the Oita / Beppu region

-Ranging from the tacky to the traditional, the hot spring baths of Oita should be high on any visitors list of things to do.
+Ranging from the tacky to the traditional, the hot spring baths of Oita Prefecture should be high on any visitors' list of things to do.

 Beppu is famous for a number of jigoku or "hells", a term often given to places where geothermally heated water bubbles up to the surface as steamy ponds or sulphurous gloop.
 These hells are given the full tourist treatment so be prepared for tack.

-The Hells - see boiling, steaming coloured ponds such as Blood Pond Hell and Oniyama Hell.
+The Hells - see boiling, steaming colored ponds such as Blood Pond Hell and Oniyama Hell.

 Beppu is also well know for its seedy side as a walk around the downtown area or a visit to the Hihokan Sex Museum will show you.

 Hihokan Sex Museum in the Kannawa Hells area (9am-10pm, 1000 yen) - now unfortunately closed (2011).